 - Optional Quick Hot Start Up Sequence - Straight to waiting for boiler pressure to be reach before moving off

-- Full Throttle Heavy Load - Lock the loco speed and control the chuff sound independently to simulate a hard-working steam locomotive
+- Full Throttle Heavy Load-Lock the loco speed and control the chuff sound independently to simulate a hard-working locomotive

 - Coasting On Demand

 - Brake squeal on deceleration and turns off on acceleration